Information for term Service & Leadership

 Hermanas Mirabal and Salcedo day trip

 On this day trip, you’ll visit the Ojo de Agua – birthplace of the Mirabal sisters, four Dominican sisters who fought against the dictatorship of Rafael Trujillo.
 You’ll learn about the movements against Trujillo, and the cultural and political changes triggered by them

 Spend a day visiting the Dominican Republic's bustling capital city, the first city in the Americas.
 You will visit a colonial era sugar mill to learn about history of slavery and syncretism on the island, as well as explore the Colonial Zone, a UNESCO World Heritage Site full of colonial history.

 Hit the road for a three-day excursion to the most beautiful peninsula in the Dominican Republic.
 You’ll participate in activities like a whale watch, water sports, windsurfing, and more, while learning the history of immigration to the Dominican Republic from British and French Islands.
 Expect a good time at Barrio Willmore, the Limón Waterfall, and of course the beach!

 Spend three days with fellow students and faculty helping out at Rio Blanco, a rural village supported continuously by CIEE.
 Lend a hand to residents as they construct a school and health center.
 Teach the village’s children to speak English.
 Help out as farmers harvest cacao and coffee.

 Visit another CIEE supported village, Rio Grande.
-As you spend three days with the villagers, you will pitch in wherever help is needed.
+As you spend one or two days with the villagers, you will pitch in wherever help is needed.
 Whether you’re doing environmental work, mentoring teenagers, or running community center activities, you will experience the life-altering benefits of service work!

 Eligibility & FeesClick to Open